argoproj/argo-workflows/examples/README.md

 Argo is an open source project that provides container-native workflows for Kubernetes.
 Each step in an Argo workflow is defined as a container.

-Argo V2 is a rewrite of the Argo workflow engine as a Kubernetes CRD (Custom Resource Definition).
+Argo V2 is implemented as a Kubernetes CRD (Custom Resource Definition).
 As a result, Argo workflows can be managed using kubectl and natively integrates with other Kubernetes services such as volumes, secrets, and RBAC.
 The new Argo software is lightweight and installs in under a minute but provides complete workflow features including parameter substitution, artifacts, fixtures, loops and recursive workflows.

 Many of the Argo examples used in this walkthrough are available at https://github.com/argoproj/argo/tree/master/examples.
 If you like this project, please give us a star!